Short EBC Trek

 Upon reaching the stop for the night, you head to your teahouse, check in, and have some rest.
 Tea with some light refreshments (cookies or biscuits) will be served at 5 PM.
 As the rooms are not insulated, you can warm yourself by the heater or stove in the communal area.

 Exchange stories or play cards with other trekkers and sherpas till dinner is served (around 7 PM).
-After dinner, your guide will brief you about the next day’s trek – the route you will take, difficulties, where you will stop for lunch, etc. Afterward, retire for the night and have a well-deserved rest.
+After dinner, your guide will brief you about the next day’s trek – the route you will take, the difficulties, where you will stop for lunch, etc. Afterwards, retire for the night and have a well-deserved rest.

 The weather forecast says rain/clouds/snow in Lukla on our Flight Day.
 Are we in for a rough flight?